-The Department is a self-supporting enterprise fund of the Town of South Hadley, Massachusetts that operates a retail electric power distribution system subject to regulation by the Federal Energy Regulatory Commission ("FERC") and the Massachusetts Department of Public Utilities ("DPU").
+The Department is a self-supporting enterprise fund of the Town of South Hadley, Massachusetts that operates a retail electric power distribution system subject to regulation by the Federal Energy Regulatory Commission ("FERC") and the Massachusetts Department of Public Utilities ("DPU") a retail telecommunications system.
 The Department's financial statements are presented in accordance with Accounting Principles Generally Accepted in the United States of America ("GAAP") using the economic resource measurement focus and the accrual basis of accounting.
-The Department operates and maintains its own sub-station, 92 miles of overhead lines, 4,150 poles, 55 miles of underground lines, 950 transformers, 1,900 streetlights, and services approximately 8,000 residential, commercial, industrial, and municipal customers.
+The Department operates and maintains its own sub-station, 153 miles of overhead and underground lines, 4,170 poles, 970 transformers, 1,900 streetlights, 91 miles of overhead and underground fiber optic cable, and services approximately 8,000 residential, commercial, industrial, and municipal customers.

-The Statement of Net Position includes all of the Department's assets, deferred outflows, liabilities, and deferred inflows at a certain point in time.
+The Statement of Net Position includes all the Department's assets, deferred outflows, liabilities, and deferred inflows at a certain point in time.
 It provides information about the nature and magnitude of the Department's investments in resources and its obligations to creditors.
 This statement provides a basis for evaluating the capital structure and liquidity of the utility.